dmahugh/bottle-msgraph/README.md

 ## Minimal Implementation

-For those who want to add [OAuth2Manager](docs/OAuth2Manager) to an existing Bottle app, or start an OAuth 2.0-enabled Bottle app from scratch, a minimal implementation has been included in this repo.
-It is a single-page appe that displays the most recent 10 emails from the authenticated user's inbox, and you can launch the minimal implementation sample by executing the *minapp.py* program and then pointing your browser to *http://localhost:5000/*.
+For those who want to add [OAuth2Manager](docs/OAuth2Manager) to an existing Bottle app, or start an OAuth 2.0-enabled Bottle app from scratch, an example of a minimal implementation has been included in this repo.
+It's a single-page app that displays the most recent 10 emails from the authenticated user's inbox, and you can launch it by executing the *minapp.py* program and then pointing your browser to *http://localhost:5000/*.
 You can connect as a Microsoft-managed identity, and you'll see the latest items in your inbox.

-The minapp.py program is just a simple launcher for a Bottle app, and the implementation of OAuth2Manager can be found in *minroutes.py*, where the route handlers are defined.
+The minapp.py program is just a simple launcher for the Bottle app (containing no custom code for this app), and the implementation of OAuth2Manager can be found in the route handlers in *minroutes.py*.
 The core concept is that you create an instance of OAuth2Manager (named _msgraphapi_ in this example, since it's being used with Microsoft Graph), and then you call methods of OAuth2Manager to handle tasks such as logging in, logging out, and accessing a protected resource.

 The three handlers required for authentication are _login_, _logout_, and _authorized_ (which is the target of the Redirect URL that was registered with the application).
 All three of these route handlers are one-liners that call into the OAuth2Manager object's methods: